James PIKUL, et al.

 times stronger than what can currently be produced.
 Materials

-researchers have been trying to exploit this phenomenon by taking
+researchers have been trying to exploit this phenomenon by

-at the nanoscale, where defects have reduced impact.
+that arise at the nanoscale, where defects have reduced impact.

 Pikul and his colleagues owe their success to taking a cue from